qri-io/rfcs/text/0022-remotes.md

 * Registry - the Qri-run service for pinning, searching, etc
 * Remote - the future functionality included in the main Qri binary
-* Client - a Qri command-line program that gets commands from stdin
 * Backend - the main Qri command-line program
+* Client - a Qri command-line program that lets users run their own command, as opposed to running as a server that receives remote commands

 Currently, the Registry exists to solve multiple problems that are the result of Qri being primarily a distributed system: